Crime and Quality of Life Incidents

 - Flooding (river Dee in spate, feeder burns overflowing, standing water)

 - Fires (domestic, residential homes, industrial or forest)

 - Major transport incidents (accidents, chemical spills, fires)

 - Lengthy loss of uitilities (gas, water, electricity)

 The main risk in the CBM area is related to flooding caused by the river Dee or due to excessive rainfall on the hillsides.
 Storm Frank caused considerable problems in 2015 when low areas along the river were flooded and a number of houses had to be evacuated.
 The Deeside golf course was also flooded and out of use for several months as the floodwaters had deposited large amounts of silt from the upstream building site of the new bridge for the Aberdeen Western Peripheral Route.

 In previous years excessive rain has caused flooding in Cults due to the Cults burn overflowing up stream.
 The area has also experienced a major hotel fire disaster in the past.

 - Due to the limited number and frequent change of officers the activity of police and city wardens in the area – although reasonably effective – is not very visible.
 This will also be owing to the low local crime rate but it may make residents feel insecure and not knowing what to do if they are affected by crime.
 Information on criminal activity is also rather haphazard.

-- The traffic situation in the area will change materially after completion of the AWPR and is still affected by road realignments in the new township of Countesswells.
+- The traffic situation in the area has changed materially after completion of the AWPR and is still affected by road realignments in the new township of Countesswells.
 This may affect road safety.
 Special attention will be required for the safe operation of the traffic light junctions on the North Deeside Road, specifically that with Kirk Brae in Cults.

 Community Council Objectives